 Uber, on 6th November, would offer riders the ability to book a free ride and find a polling place.
 Lyft, a competitor to Uber would offer similar services to its riders at half the price on the Election Day.

 Dara Khosrowshahi, the CEO for Uber stated in a blog post decisions are made by people who show up and vote.
 Uber would make it easier for citizens to show up at the polling place.

 The ride-sharing company is working with non-profit organizations to get riders and drivers to vote before the state deadlines.
-At over 125 the company would host registration drives throughout the country.
+The company would host its free service at over 125 registration drives throughout the country.